dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

     )
 ```

-We use that path as a parameter to `DoltDT`, which in turn causes `DoltDT` to read data in exactly the same way as the run specified by the provided path:
+We use that path as a parameter to `DoltDT`, which in turn causes `DoltDT` to read data in exactly the same way as the run specified by the provided run path:
 ```python
 with DoltDT(run=self.historical_run_path or self, config=analysis_conf) as dolt:
 ```